tinygo-org/tinygo-site/content/getting-started/install/linux.md

 If you wish to build TinyGo from source, for example if you intend to contribute to the project, please take a look [here](../../../docs/guides/build).

+You can also install the development build of TinyGo if you want to test the latest version.
+For more information, please see [Development Builds](#development-builds).

 ## Quick Install

 [Ubuntu/Debian](#ubuntu-debian)